EricFecteau/rust-data-analysis/src/2_data/2_csv.md

 ## Reading

 You can connect to a CSV file, like the UK Census file `./data/large/census.csv`, without bringing it in memory, with the `LazyCsvReader`.
-You can run this section using `cargo run -r --example 2_2_1_read_csv`.
+Run this code using `cargo run -r --example 2_2_1_read_csv`.

 ```rust
 === Rust 2_2_1_read_csv imports